 There is no strict definition as to what comprises a Low Energy fan and so various manufacturers have attached different definitions to the term.
 Below, is a quick overview of the situation which will hopefully clarify things a little.

-Traditional bathroom fans consume between 15 – 25 watts of electricity.
+Traditional bathroom fans consume 15 – 25 watts of electricity.
 These generally use AC motors which tend to be less efficient than their more contemporary alternatives.
 As the focus has shifted towards reducing energy consumption as part of the Green movement, so new technology has been adopted to run more efficiently and lessen electrical consumption.
 This is where the appeal of Low Energy fans has arisen and new products developed also, they generally run quieter.